 The goal of this guide is to simplify your buying decision and provide you with a thoroughly researched list of the best pickleball paddles that help pickleball players with ball control.

-Our overall pick for the best pickleball paddle that helps players control the ball and improve their shots is the Rally Graphite Pickleball Paddle because it works well for players at all levels, and is at a great price point.
+Our overall pick for the best pickleball paddle that helps players control the ball and improve their shots is the Rally Graphite Pickleball Paddle because it works well for players at all levels, and is in a great price range.
 It’s been around for years and players continue to enjoy playing with it and feel confident that it helps them improve their ball control which results in more deliberate and accurate ball placement.

 More Top Picks – Pickleball Paddles For Playing With Control

 Most paddles offer good power but lack ball control.

 The Rally Graphite Pickleball Paddle has a textured graphite face that provides enhanced ball control, placement and spin.
 The wide paddle face minimizes edge guard hits and provides a bigger sweet spot, while the ergonomic cushioned grip shape fits most hands comfortably.

 The WINN grip is extremely tacky to the touch, giving excellent feedback.
 The edge guard is low profile, so it seems to lessen the chance for an edge hit and the textured surface allows for adding spin to shots, and ball control seems excellent.
 The paddle’s wide size provides plenty of power, with good touch/control.